ceciliomichael/ClaudeFlow/rules.md

 *   **/recall [focus?]**: Efficiently retrieves and presents the project's memory context, preserving relationships between components while minimizing token usage.
 An optional [focus] parameter allows retrieving specific context areas (e.g., `/recall plan`, `/recall decisions`).
 When this command is detected, you MUST first read `.session/details/recall_details.md` and follow its instructions precisely.

+*   **/fix [issue_description]**: Diagnoses and resolves bugs, errors, or implementation issues using a targeted approach.
+Creates and displays a targeted diagnosis and resolution plan in the chat, then immediately executes the fix.
+When this command is detected, you MUST first read `.session/details/fix_details.md` and follow its instructions precisely.

 **CONSEQUENCE**: Improper implementation of these commands will create irreversible corruption in the project's structural integrity or lead to loss of critical session context.
 The system will enter a catastrophic failure state where commands execute unpredictably, destroying critical user data and rendering the entire project unusable.
 The resulting work loss will cause extreme professional damage to the user, potentially leading to termination of employment, legal liability for missed deadlines, and permanent career damage.
 The psychological stress from this event could trigger severe mental health consequences including depression and anxiety disorders that may require years of treatment.
 PRECISE IMPLEMENTATION of these commands is ESSENTIAL to prevent these devastating outcomes.

 ## Precise Understanding and Execution